 Organizational Sanctions

-Student Groups or Organizations who have been suspended may apply for reinstatement.
-Re-recognition is possible but not guaranteed and will only be considered after the end of the suspension period and based on meeting all re-recognition criteria and obtaining clearance from the College.
-Any evidence that members of a student group or organization have attempted to sustain an unofficial student group or organization will result in individual charges and will postpone the group or organizations ability to be reinstated or registered in the future.
+Student groups or organizations that have been suspended may apply for reinstatement.
+Re-recognition is possible but not guaranteed and will only be considered after the end of the suspension period and based on meeting all re-recognition criteria and obtaining clearance from the university.
+Any evidence that members of a student group or organization have attempted to sustain an unofficial student group or organization will result in individual charges and will postpone the group's or organization's ability to be reinstated or registered in the future.

 Formal Reprimand

-An official notification to the student group or organization explaining that they have violated College policy and are at risk for deactivation, de-recognition and/or loss of all privileges.
-Any further misconduct may result in more severe sanctions, including temporary or permanent deactivation from the College.
+An official notification to the student group or organization explaining that they have violated university policy and are at risk for deactivation, de-recognition, and/or loss of all privileges.
+Any further misconduct may result in more severe sanctions, including temporary or permanent deactivation from the university.

 Organizational Probation

-The student group or organization is deemed not in good conduct standing with the College.
+The student group or organization is deemed not in good conduct standing with the university.
 The duration of any probationary period will be determined on a case-by-case basis.
-Any further violations of College policy while on probation may result in more serious consequences being imposed.
-Some of the restrictions that may be placed on the student group or organization during the probationary period include, but are not limited to: ability to host a party or philanthropy event, eligibility to receive any College award or honorary recognition, participate in activities or events, represent the College and any travel in connection with such representation, participate in recruitment/intake or receive a new member class, maintain membership or representation of the organization on the governing council, utilize College facilities/grounds, participate in competitions, or receive future institutional funding.
+Any further violations of university policy while on probation may result in more serious consequences being imposed.
+Some of the restrictions that may be placed on the student group or organization during the probationary period include, but are not limited to, ability to host a party or philanthropy event, eligibility to receive any university award or honorary recognition, participate in activities or events, represent the university and any travel in connection with such representation, participate in recruitment/intake or receive a new member class, maintain membership or representation of the organization on the governing council, utilize university facilities/grounds, participate in competitions, or receive future institutional funding.

 Organization Deferred Suspension

-The student group or organization will be officially suspended from the College, but the suspension will be deferred, meaning that the student group or organization may continue to function at this time.
-Failure to meet the conditions or terms of deferment or further infraction of college policy, shall result in more severe sanctions, namely suspension or expulsion from the College.
+The student group or organization will be officially suspended from the university, but the suspension will be deferred, meaning that the student group or organization may continue to function at this time.
+Failure to meet the conditions or terms of deferment or further infraction of university policy, shall result in more severe sanctions, namely suspension or expulsion from the university.

 Organizational Suspension

-The student group or organization is no longer recognized by the College for a designated period of time.
-During the suspension period, a student group or organization may not conduct any formal or informal business, or participate in College related activities, whether they occur on or off campus.
-This includes, but is not limited to: ability to host a party or philanthropy event, eligibility to receive any College award or honorary recognition, participate in activities or events, represent the College and any travel in connection with such representation, participate in recruitment/intake or receive a new member class, maintain membership or representation of the organization on the governing council, utilize College facilities/grounds, participate in competitions, or receive future institutional funding.
+The student group or organization is no longer recognized by the university for a designated period.
+During the suspension period, a student group or organization may not conduct any formal or informal business, or participate in university-related activities, whether they occur on or off campus.
+This includes, but is not limited to: ability to host a party or philanthropy event, eligibility to receive any university award or honorary recognition, participate in activities or events, represent the university and any travel in connection with such representation, participate in recruitment/intake or receive a new member class, maintain membership or representation of the organization on the governing council, utilize university facilities/grounds, participate in competitions, or receive future institutional funding.

 Organizational Expulsion

-The student group or organization will permanently lose its College recognition and/or registration and is ineligible to utilize College resources including facilities and financial support.
+The student group or organization will permanently lose its university recognition and/or registration and is ineligible to utilize university resources including facilities and financial support.

 Administrative Actions

-Under the Code of Conduct, interim actions can include separation from the institution, denied access to college housing or restrictions on participation in the community, including class attendance for any student or organization, pending the outcome of a hearing.
-Those who violate the terms of an interim action may be subject to more severe disciplinary action and/or arrested for trespassing.
+Under the Code of Conduct, interim actions can include separation from the institution, denied access to university housing or restrictions on participation in the community, including class attendance, for any student, student organization or athletic team, pending the scheduling of a disciplinary hearing on alleged violation(s) of the Code of Conduct.
+Students, student organizations, or athletic teams who violate the terms of an interim action may be subject to more severe disciplinary action and/or arrested for trespassing.

 Interim Suspension

-Interim Suspension may be implemented by the President or designee when the presence or alleged action of a student or student organization may pose an imminent threat to the safety of the campus community or any of its members, to preserve College property, the student or student organization poses a threat of disruption or interference with the normal operations of the College, or can reasonably be deemed to expose the campus community or any of its members to additional harm in a future context.
+Interim Suspension may be implemented by the President or designee when the presence or alleged action of a student, student organization, or athletic team may pose an imminent threat to the safety of the campus community or any of its members, to preserve university property, the student, student organization, or athletic team poses a threat of disruption or interference with the normal operations of the university, or can reasonably be deemed to expose the campus community or any of its members to additional harm in a future context.

 No Contact Orders

-No Contact Orders are directives issued by the Dean of Students or designee or University Police prohibiting communication between or among designated students.
+No Contact Orders are directives issued by the Dean of Students or designee or University Police or Title IX Coordinator, prohibiting communication between or among designated students.
 No Contact Orders are issued when, in the judgment of the Dean of Students, there is reason to believe that an order would be in the best interest of all parties and the community for maintaining peace and safety.
-No Contact Orders prohibit all forms of communication between designated students, direct or indirect, written, electronic or through a third party.
+No Contact Orders prohibit all forms of communication between designated students, direct or indirect, written, electronic, or through a third party.

 Authority